winddori2002/MANNER/README.md

 ## 1. Train

+-Training with default settings
 You can train MANNER with default setting by running the following code.

 ```
 python main.py train
 ```

+- Training with other arguments
 If you want to edit model settings, you can run the following code with other arguments.

 ```